vmadala15/ElkVMProject1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

 -10.0.0.5 and 10.0.06
 We have installed the following Beats on these machines:

 -Filebeat and Metricbeat
 These Beats allow us to collect the following information from each machine:

 -Filebeat collects the logs for each virtual machine, it collets specific data logs such as how many visitors, traffic from specific countries and where they’re located.
 You also get a log view of user side errors like 404 or 503 instances.

 -Metricbeat provides metric logs for each virtual machine, you would have access to system metrics such as CPU and Memory usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:

 -Copy the configuration file from your Ansible container to your Web VM’s.

 -Update the /etc/ansible/hosts file to include IP addresses of the Elk Server VM and web servers.
 -Run the playbook, and navigate to http://Elk_VM_Public_IP]:5601/app/kibana to check that the installation worked as expected.

 -Which file is the playbook?
+Filebeat-Configuration

-Filebeat-Configuration -Where do you copy it?
-Copy /etc/ansible/files/filebeatconfig.yml to /etc/filebeat/filebeat.yml -Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install --Filebeat on?
+-Where do you copy it?
+Copy /etc/ansible/files/filebeatconfig.yml to /etc/filebeat/filebeat.yml

+-Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install -

+-Filebeat on?
 Update Filebeatconfig.yml and specify which machine to install by updating Host file with the private IP addresses and selecting which group to run in ansible.

 -Which URl do you navigate to in order to check that the ELK server is running? http://[your.Elk-VM.External.IP]:5601/app/kibana.

 ### Using Playbook